 |Night||Savor the nightlife at Parikia|

-Afternoon – After grabbing a quick lunch at the hotel, we donned our hats and walked to the town of Naoussa.
-Despite it being very sunny it was quite comfortable with a cool breeze blowing.
-We spent the afternoon browsing the market in the narrow streets of Naoussa.
-It was as quintessentially Greek as it could be with whitewashed buildings, blue doors and windows, and flowers everywhere.
-It was like walking in a dream.
+You can spend an entire afternoon browsing the markets in the narrow streets of Naoussa.
+It is as quintessentially Greek as it could be with whitewashed buildings, blue doors and windows, and flowers everywhere.
+The town is like walking in a dream!

-Evening – Naoussa is one of the most beautiful fishing villages in Greece.
+Naoussa is one of the most beautiful fishing villages in Greece.
 It has a long shoreline dotted with fishing vessels.
-The long harbour has plenty of restaurants overlooking the sea.
-From the port of Naoussa, we grabbed a taxi-boat to the Kolombithres beach.
-It was a short 20 min ride but very bumpy so try and sit on the upper deck or you might get seasick.
+The long harbor has plenty of restaurants overlooking the sea.

-Next, we headed to Lefkes – a quaint, traditional Cyclades mountain village.
+Lefkes is a quaint, traditional Cyclades mountain village.
 I had read mixed reviews about it – some claiming it to be the most beautiful village ever to some calling it boring – so I wasn’t sure what to expect.
 But what we saw when we got there blew us away!
-It was a fascinatingly exquisite village – as traditionally Cyclades as it could be.
-We walked through the village towards the Church of Agia Triada.
-Walking around the church you can see the hills and the village around you – it’s a fantastic view.

 The way into the village and the church is not very well marked so you might get lost or discouraged roaming the streets and not finding the beautiful spots seen in photographs.
 Follow the map below to ensure you get to see the beauty of Lefkes.